ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 \label{fig:crosswarp}
 \end{figure}

 Once optimized, the resulting velocity field can be used to generate the deformable transform between any two continuous points within the time interval bounded by E11.5 and P56.
-So, for example, one can transform each atlas to the space of every other atlas.
-This is illustrated in Figure \ref{fig:crosswarp} where we render a mid-sagittal location for each atlas and the results of warping every atlas to that space.
+In Figure \ref{fig:crosswarp}, we transform each atlas to the space of every other atlas using the DevCCF transform model.
+Additionally, one can use this transformation model to construct virtual templates in the temporal gaps of the DevCCF.
+This is illustrated in Figure
+\ref{fig:virtual} where we used the optimized velocity field to construct virtual-templates at time point P10.3 and P20---arbitrarily chosen simply to demonstrate the concept.
+After situating these time points within the normalized time point interval, the existing adjacent DevCCF atlases on either chronological side can be warped to the desired time point.
+A subsequent call to one of the ANTsX template building functions then permits the construction of the template at that time point.
+Note that both of these usage examples can be found on the GitHub repository given above.

 \begin{figure}[!htb]
 \centering